Start your journey towards pain-free living with our spine treatments

-At BackSpace we have a full service team of professionals, here to assist
+At BackSpace we have a team of expert allied health and medical professionals

 Our clinicians all work together in a state of the art rehabilitation facility which is located in a major hospital, providing access to specialists, imaging and inpatient treatment if required.